top of page

 Garden Hazards

-One of the most significant threats to hedgehogs is our very own backyards.
+One of the most significant threats to hedgehogs is our very own back gardens.
 Garden tools like lawnmowers and strimmers can be lethal for these little creatures.
 Hedgehogs often seek refuge in tall grass, bushes, or piles of leaves.
 When we fire up our lawnmowers or strimmers without checking, we may unintentionally harm or kill these hidden hedgehogs.
 To prevent such accidents, always inspect your garden before using power tools and avoid cutting grass too short.

 Netting and Garden Décor

-Garden netting and decorations like football goal nets, pond netting, and soccer nets pose another grave risk to hedgehogs.
+Garden netting and decorations like football goal nets, pond netting, and football nets pose another grave risk to hedgehogs.
 These animals are prone to getting tangled in such materials while exploring gardens at night.
 To protect them, make sure to lift netting off the ground or replace it with solid fencing to create an obstacle-free environment.

 Discarded Trash